HoangPaul/hoangpaul.com/src/content/projects/intellibins.md

 Managers can identify problem areas through visualisation tools via a web application.
 This information can also help plan for future infrastructure projects.

-Our solution was created and presented at [Spotless Hack @ the G](https://spotless-hack-the-g.devpost.com/) and was awarded a position as a [finalist](https://devpost.com/software/intellibins).

 * [View website <i class="fa fa-external-link" aria-hidden="true"></i>](https://hoangpaul.github.io/intellibins/)
 * [View web demo <i class="fa fa-external-link" aria-hidden="true"></i>](https://hoangpaul.github.io/intellibins/web-demo/)